 - Humana is leaving the marketplaces in Alabama, Arizona, Colorado, and Utah.

-- Cigna is leaving the exchange in Georgia and possibly other states, but has also filed plans to expand into new states for 2017.
+- Cigna is leaving the exchange in Georgia and Texas, but has joined the exchange in North Carolina (Raleigh-Durham area) for 2017.

 - Lifewise and Zoom are leaving the exchange in Oregon.

 - Health Alliance Northwest is leaving the exchange in Washington State.